Dr Emma Palmer-Cooper

 About

-I am a research psychologist and lecturer at the University of Southampton, specialising in mental health and wellbeing research in both clinical groups and the general population.
-I also teach Undergraduate and Postgraduate students Clinical Psychology
+I am a research psychologist and lecturer at the University of Southampton, specialising in mental health and wellbeing research using clinical research, theory, and positive psychology.
+I also teach Undergraduate and Postgraduate students Clinical Psychology.

 I am a Chartered Psychologist and Associate Fellow of the British Psychological Society, and a Fellow of the Higher Education Academy.